munificent/craftinginterpreters/book/inheritance.md

 <aside name="flow">

-The execution flow looks something like this
+The execution flow looks something like this:

 1. We call `test()` on an instance of C.